 Brown and dying oak leaves mid-summer in green and lush woods.
-Upon seeing this, landowner Dale Parker contacted the County forester and heard the phrase “oak wilt” for the first time.
+Upon seeing this, landowner Dale Parker contacted the local DNR forester and heard the phrase “oak wilt” for the first time.
 Dale learned that careful management of the disease prevents rapid spread.

 Because oak wilt spreads below and above-ground, managing it requires a one-two punch: isolating and removing infected trees from the woods.
 In Dale’s case, he hired the electric company to trench around them, then Dale removed them.